mshattuck/Homework4/README.md

-# Homework4 for Full Stack Boot Camp
+# codequiz for Full Stack Boot Camp

 by Michael Shattuck 6/25/2020